Privacy notice

 How we use your information

-- consider and evaluate your application for study
+• to consider and evaluate your application for study;

-- contact you with any questions we may have, to offer you an interview or correspond with you concerning your application
+• to contact you with any questions we may have, to offer you an interview or correspond with you concerning your application;

-- engage with you and send you information on the University, the city and the experience of studying here to help you when making your decision on your future studies and place of study
+• to engage with you and send you information on the University, the city and the experience of studying here to help you when making your decision on your future studies and place of study;

-- book your attendance at any relevant online or in-person applicant events
+• to book your attendance at any relevant online or in-person applicant events;

-- contact you to request feedback regarding your experience with us as an applicant.
+• to contact you to request feedback regarding your experience with us as an applicant;

 Contact methods include sending you messages by email or SMS or through your social media channels (where you initiate contact with us using them).
 We will also telephone you where appropriate.

-If you are unsuccessful in your application, we will retain your data for one full admissions cycle so that if you choose to reapply we can help with that process.
+If you are unsuccessful in your application, we will retain your data for one full admissions cycle so that we can help with the process if you choose to reapply.
 We may also retain your data beyond that period, but it is only used for planning and reporting purposes and will not be published or used in a way that identifies or makes decisions about you.

 The University makes certain statutory disclosures of information, for example to the Higher Education Statistics Agency (HESA) and the funding councils.
 Your data will be used for those purposes.